firefox-devtools/profiler/docs-developer/gecko-profile-format.md

         data: [
           [
             1,             // index into stackTable - The current stack of the sample.
-            37067.409299,  // milliseconds since since profile.meta.startTime
+            37067409299,   // integer nanoseconds since since profile.meta.startTime
-            1.437998,      // milliseconds since the last event was processed in this
+            1437998,       // integer nanoseconds since the last event was processed in this
                            // thread's event loop at the time that the sample was taken ]
         ]